JamesNZL/algovision/docs/Scopes/Interface/Debug LEDs.md

 - Do I want them to be single-colour, or RGB?
 	- If they are RGB, I can reuse the same [[Discrete Non-Addressable RGB LEDs|BOM component]] as for my matrix—part consolidation & order quantity advantages
 	- But, if they are RGB, then they will require more data lines (if I want a simple drive method)
-	- I will also need individual current-limiting resistors, and I will only be able to produce the few colour permutations of pure R/G/B
+	- I will also need individual current-limiting resistors, and I will only be able to produce the few colour permutations of pure R/G/B (unless I use PWM)
+	- Alternatively, I can use addressable LEDs for my status LEDs?
 	- If I use a single-colour LED, I only require a single GPIO pin
 	- But I will need to have a whole extra part number